thephpleague/factory-muffin/UPGRADING.md

 * Removed: `Zizaco\FactoryMuff\Kind\String`
 * Removed: `Zizaco\FactoryMuff\Kind\Text`

-### Autoloading

-We have moved from PSR-0 to PSR-4 for autoloading.
+It also should be noted that we've moved from PSR-0 to PSR-4 for autoloading.

 ### Factory Definitions